 Closely related to the model of recording or celebrating the first person to do this or that is the model of honouring the individual who is able to do something better, faster, for a longer period of time, or in some other way is able to outdo all others.
 These achievements, which are given the honorific appellation of “world records,” inspire others who have grown up observing and admiring these models of behaviour to want to surpass them.

-I suspect the absence of this model is the reason for the puzzling fact that, in spite of its many accomplishments and considerable advance over European civilization at the time, ancient Chinese civilization was not able to achieve the many things, make the many discoveries, and develop the sort of constantly changing modern technological civilization that is being copied all around the world, including in China: it was because, unlike in Europe, the first person to do this or that – invent something new, make an important discovery, voyage to an unfamiliar land, and so forth – was not celebrated, honoured, and remembered in Chinese, as one was in European, culture.
-Hence, the Chinese were not motivated, as some Europeans were, to strive constantly to innovate, to make new discoveries, to do something that no one had done before, or to seek to outdo those who came before them.
+I suspect the absence of this model is the reason for the puzzling fact that, in spite of its many accomplishments and considerable advance over European civilizations at the time, ancient Chinese civilization was not able to achieve the many things, make the many discoveries, and develop the sort of constantly changing modern technological civilization that is being copied all around the world, including in China: it was because, unlike in Europe, the first person to do something, whether this was to invent something new, make an important discovery, voyage to an unfamiliar land, and so on, was not celebrated, honoured, and remembered in Chinese, as one was in European, culture.
+Hence, the Chinese were not motivated, as some Europeans were, to strive constantly to innovate, to make new discoveries, to do something that no one had done before, or to seek to outdo those who had lived before them.

 The History of Tom Jones, A Foundling, book 13, chapter 1.

 Although the Olympic Games, or something similar, did exist in some parts of ancient Greece and a few other places where the inhabitants were influenced by these practices, these sporting events gradually fell into desuetude for almost two millennia, until their modern renaissance by Pierre de Coubertin at the end of the nineteenth century.